Collaboration: What Utah does best

-That’s why Rocky Mountain Power is proud to spearhead the creation of Live Electric, a novel collaboration with the Department of Energy, Utah Clean Cities, Breathe Utah and a number of other state and local organizations that are dedicated to finding creative, effective ways to speed the transition to a clean transportation future.
+That’s why Rocky Mountain Power is proud to spearhead the creation of Live Electric, an innovative collaboration with the Department of Energy, Utah State University, Breathe Utah and a number of other state and local organizations that are dedicated to finding creative, effective ways to speed the transition to a clean transportation future.

 In other words, Live Electric is all in for powering our modern lives while protecting what we in Utah hold dear.

 With thousands of new electric vehicles hitting the streets every year…this investment couldn’t come at a better time.